Wale Adenuga: Early life

-The son of a tobacco merchant, Adenuga was raised in Ibadan and attended the Ibadan City Academy where he obtained his O-Level certificate, before proceeding to King's College, Lagos for his higher school certificate where he formed a pop band which was later disbanded.
+The son of a tobacco merchant, Adenuga was raised in Ibadan and attended the Ibadan City Academy where he obtained his O-Level certificate, before proceeding to King's College, Lagos for his higher school certificate where he formed a pop band which disbanded upon their secondary school completion.

 Publishing

 Adenuga studied Business Administration at the University of Lagos in 1971, and worked for the cartoon section of the Campus' Magazine where he was soon made Chief Cartoonist.
 In 1975, after graduation and youth service in Bendel, his comic Ikebe Super was launched, introducing several iconic characters including womaniser Papa Ajasco, illiterate Pa Jimoh, and playboy Boy Alinco.
 A leading female character, promiscuous gold-digger Miss Pepeiye, was later introduced.
 Adenuga's other magazines were Super Story, which focused on satirical issues and Binta, a children's publication.

 Film/Television Production

-In the late eighties, Nigerian publications were affected by the economic depression, leaving Adenuga with the decision to move from print to electronic media.
+In the late 1980s, Nigerian publications were affected by the economic depression, leaving Adenuga with the decision to move from print to electronic media.
 Before the growth of the film industry, Adenuga had released the celluloid movie Papa Ajasco, which was based on the main character in Ikebe Super, in 1983.
 Papa Ajasco made history as the first English comedy in an industry which had been dominated by Yoruba productions.
-A film version of Binta, re-entitled Binta My Daughter was released in 1995.
-A year later the television series Papa Ajasco (formerly The Ajasco Family) was aired on Nigerian television to rave reviews.
-This small screen version saw the return of the old characters, and new character Pa James, who was created to avoid offending muslims. ("We did not want [a muslim] who did the silly things as Pa Jimoh alone.")
+A film version of Binta was released in 1995, and two years later the television series Papa Ajasco (formerly The Ajasco Family) was aired on AIT to rave reviews.
+This small screen version saw the return of the old characters alongside Pa James who was created to avoid offending Muslims. ("We did not want [a Muslim] who did the silly things as Pa Jimoh alone.")